2021 Award Recipient

-Films or videos must have an initial release date within the past three years (2016, 2017 or 2018).
+Films or videos must have an initial release date within the past three years.
 Honorable Mentions may also be awarded.

 Entries for consideration will be submitted, on a DVD or a link to an online viewing site such as Vimeo, to the award committee members and the SAH office by the director, producer, or producer’s distributor.

 Nominees will also submit a 250–500-word narrative that addresses the goals of the film/video, the intended audience, where the work has been screened/aired/viewed, and what kind of response the work has received.

 The most important criterion is the work’s contribution to the understanding of the built environment, defined either as deepening that understanding or as bringing that understanding to new audiences.
 A second criterion is a high standard of research and analysis, whether the production was for a scholarly audience, a general audience, or both.
 A third criterion is excellence in design and production.

 The Award will consist of a certificate and citation that will be presented at the Awards Ceremony at the Society’s Annual International Conference.
 Following the presentation, the film will be shown at the conference.
 The Award will be announced in the Journal of the Society of Architectural Historians, the SAH Newsletter, and on the SAH website.
 The winning film or video will become part of the Society’s permanent archive, housed in the library at the Society’s headquarters, Charnley-Persky House, in Chicago.
 The recipient will be required to supply two copies of the award-winning film on DVD for the Society’s archive.